Iipal/libdll/README.md

 **Thanks and have fun =)**

-## DEBUG INFO BRANCH
+## LOGGER BRANCH
-This is branch with debug logger added to cpp11-std-min branch.
+This is branch with debug logger added to the master branch.
 Follow the updated example bellow to test it.
 Be ceraful, because it's header-only library - log file will be created for each file where was included and used libdll.h with LIBDLL_LOGGER enabled.

 ## Example